microsoft/autogen/samples/tools/testbed/README.md

   -r REPEAT, --repeat REPEAT
                 The number of repetitions to run for each scenario (default: 10).

+  -c CONFIG, --config CONFIG
+                The environment variable name or path to the OAI_CONFIG_LIST (default: OAI_CONFIG_LIST).

   --native      Run the scenarios natively rather than in docker.
                 NOTE: This is not advisable, and should be done with great caution.